gayathrigarimella/gayathrigarimella.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome!
+Namaskaram!
 ======

-I am a third year PhD student at Oregon State University studying computer science.
-I am part of the Advanced Research in Cryptography group and advised by Professor Mike Rosulek.
-My research interests are in the field of theoretical Cryptography focusing on primitives used to realize Secure Multi-Party Computation.
-In general, I am passionate about theoretical computer science.
+I am a third year Ph.D student at Oregon State University, and feel fortunate to be advised by Prof. Mike Rosulek.
+I study cryptography and my research involves designing and implementing protocols for Secure Computation.
+One line of work is about optimizing the specialized task of computing the intersection of two private datasets (Private Set Intersection), which finds many applications in practice.
+Another ongoing project is about improving the efficiency / studying the optimality of garbled circuits, an important primitive to realize Secure computation.

-I completed my undergraduation and graduation (dual degree) at the International Institute of Information Technology, Bangalore(IIIT-B) in 2018 in Computer Science with specialization in Theoretical Computer Science.
-I was guided on my journey with Cryptography by Prof. Ashish Choudhury from IIIT-B and was a regular visitor at CRiS Lab at Indian Institue of Science(IISc) and working with Prof. Arpita Patra was a great learning experience.
+Previously, I was an undergraduate student at IIIT-Bangalore.
+I was introduced to cryptography by Dr. Ashish Choudhury and mentored by him to write my thesis: .
+During this time, I was hosted by Dr. Arpita Patra at CRiS Lab, IISc which was a stimulating learning experience.

-I can be reached at garimelg@oregonstate.edu
+I can be reached at \textit{garimelg} \textbf{at} \textit{oregonstate} \textbf{dot} \textit{edu}